MODULE 1A – FOUNDATIONS MODULE (15 ECTS)

 MODULE 1B – SPECIALIZATION MODULE (5 ECTS)

 Module 1B is only required and relevant for students aiming to transition into the DBA doctorate studies at Silpakorn University without the prior MAS International Management.
 The following options are available for Module 1B:

 MODULE 2 – CORE MODULE (15 ECTS)

 The MAS International Management and Doctor of Business Management DBA degrees typically begin with the CAS International Management as the core module, In which the students come together in intercultural teams to investigate and process questions of international and intercultural management in a conceptually and theoretically sound, constructive, and empirically correct process.
 It equips the students with a solid, current, and practice-oriented management toolkit to aid them in mastering the international and intercultural challenges of their professional and private lives.
 The core module is hosted at the Lucerne University of Applied Sciences and Arts – School of Business and includes students from Silpakorn University.

 Students intending to pursue the DBA from Silpakorn University are required to take part in the Joint Study Weeks Bangkok at Silpakorn University, where they learn the analytically sound and empirically correct ways of analyzing practice-oriented research topics.
 This makes the Joint Study Weeks Bangkok an immediate preparation for their work on their doctoral research.

-Students pursuing only the MAS International Management and not the DBA from Silpakorn University are instead advised to attend the CAS International Leadership, in which they will acquire more advanced practices and options for effective and focused performance in international and intercultural leadership constellations.
+Students pursuing only the MAS International Management and not the DBA from Silpakorn University are instead advised to attend the CAS International Business Strategy, in which they will acquire more advanced practices and options for effective and focused international strategies.

 MODULE 4 – DEGREE LUCERNE UNIVERSITY OF APPLIED SCIENCES AND ARTS